-The adrenal glands or suprarenal glands are part of the endocrine system, producing important hormones, primarily steroids, necessary for the body to chemically regulate itself and respond to stressors.
-Adrenal glands are composed of an outer cortex and inner medulla, each responsible for producing different hormones.
-The cortex produces hormones essential for life, while those from the medulla are nonessential.
-Each hormone has a separate function, working both alone and in conjunction with the others.
+The adrenal glands or suprarenal glands are part of the endocrine system.
+The small organs produce essential hormones, primarily steroids, that enable the body to chemically regulate itself and respond to stressors.
+The inner medulla and outer cortex of the adrenal glands produce different hormones with unique functions, which work both alone and in conjunction with the others.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.